DiscordBM/DiscordBM/README.md

     httpClient: HTTP_CLIENT_YOU_MADE_IN_PREVIOUS_STEPS
 )

-Task {
 /// Bootstrap the `LoggingSystem`.
-After this, all your `Logger`s will automagically start using `DiscordLogHandler`. await LoggingSystem.bootstrapWithDiscordLogger(
+After this, all your `Logger`s will automagically start using `DiscordLogHandler`.
+/// Do not use a `Task { }`.
+Wait before the `LoggingSystem` is bootstrapped.
+await LoggingSystem.bootstrapWithDiscordLogger(
     /// The address to send the logs to.
     /// You can easily create a webhook using Discord client apps.
     address: try .url(WEBHOOK_URL),
     makeMainLogHandler: StreamLogHandler.standardOutput(label:metadataProvider:)
 )
-}

 /// Make sure you haven't called `LoggingSystem.bootstrap` anywhere else, because you can only call it once.
 /// For example Vapor's templates use `LoggingSystem.bootstrap` on boot, and you need to remove that.
 ```